babybench/2025/submission.md

 Before uploading your submission, please make sure to check the following items:

-- [-] Extended abstract of up to 2 pages with a clear overview of your approach, including a description of the learning method used and a preview of the results.
+- [x] Extended abstract of up to 2 pages with a clear overview of your approach, including a description of the learning method used and a preview of the results.

-- [-] Training log file called `training.pkl` automatically generated during training.
+- [x] Training log file called `training.pkl` automatically generated during training.
 Located in the `logs` folder within the directory specified in the `config.yml` file.

-- [-] Trajectory log files called `episode_i.pkl` automatically generated during the evaluation.
+- [x] Trajectory log files called `episode_i.pkl` automatically generated during the evaluation.
 Located in the `logs` folder within the directory specified in the `config.yml` file.

 - [ ] (Optionally) Link to the videos of the learned behavior called `episode_i.avi` automatically generated during the evaluation.
 Located in the `videos` folder within the directory specified in the `config.yml` file. *Note: videos should be uploaded to a personal server or cloud storage.*